psu-em/sysmanWebTools/README.txt

     [codedefaults]
     development = True

-After updating the code, run the following to recreate the Docker container and image:

-    docker stop publishsoftware ; docker rm publishsoftware ; docker rmi publishsoftware ; bash start.sh

-You can get the logs for the python tool using Docker exec:

-    docker exec publishsoftware tail -1000 -f /tmp/publishSoftware.log

 To get any errors with the Python code that are not in the python logs, use: